Letscodez/EduViti/README.md

-# 🏆 Eduvity
+# 🏆 Eduviti

 ### **Scripting the Your Future**

-Eduvity is an innovative platform for learners, by learners!
-Whether you're gearing up for JEE or diving into foundational concepts, Eduvity is your one-stop destination for curated video lectures, question banks, and study materials.
+Eduviti is an innovative platform for learners, by learners!
+Whether you're gearing up for JEE or diving into foundational concepts, Eduviti is your one-stop destination for curated video lectures, question banks, and study materials.

 ---